So, you’ve just been summoned for jury duty – now what?

 When dressing for jury duty, it is as if you are dressing for a job interview at a formal institution like a law firm or bank.
 In addition to your attire, you need to consider your hair, tattoos, and piercings.

-Hair should be in natural colors in a professional style.
+Hair should be in natural colors and be professional style.
 This means no bright green mohawks.
 That is unless you don’t want to be picked!

-If you have facial piercings like a nose, eyebrow, lip, or cheek piercing, you should take it out or hide it if you can.
+If you have facial piercings like a nose, eyebrow, lip, or cheek piercing, you should remove or hide it if you can.

 Although it won’t explicitly be said, the judge and the lawyers may judge you on any visible tattoos you have.
 If you can hide your tattoos with clothing, you should do so.